 As has always been the case, volunteers are needed to pull these gatherings off.
 If you were previously engaged on a volunteer team and have contact info for your team leader - send them a message!
 If you've lost their info or are new to volunteering, email us at email@example.com and we'll find you a spot!

 The church has been cleaned and sanitized prior to your arrival and will be cleaned and sanitized after you leave.
-Where possible, Church of the City will utilize different seats within the auditorium than Crestwicke has used in the morning.
 We will also wipe down all high contact surfaces during the gathering, and are using a detailed checklist to ensure that our enhanced cleaning measures are being consistently executed.